Stuyk/2020-Nutshell/README.md

-# 2020-Nutshell
+# 2020 in a Nutshell
 A depiction of all the events that have happened in 2020.
+The good, the bad, and the ugly.

 * Australia on Fire
 * US Kills Iranian Commander and almost causes WW3